siddharthx29/KoCourse---Realtime-Certification-Course-Scrapper-Portal/README.md

-# KoCourse---Realtime-Certification-Course-Scrapper-Portal

-# 🚀 KoCourse — Realtime Certification Course Scrapper Portal
+# 🚀 KoCourse — Realtime Certification Course Scrapper Portal (Django + Scraper)

 KoCourse is a full-stack web application that automatically **scrapes certification courses** from multiple platforms and presents them in a **social media-style feed**.
 Users can explore, preview, and interact with courses through comments, likes, and bookmarks.

+This version of the project is built using **Django + Python Scraper**, making it powerful for data extraction and backend processing.

 ---